jerryneal/bottledweather/README.md

-***viyo Weather App by Neal - "bottledweather"
+# Bottledweather

-Email application that allows a user to subscribe and then later gets sent emails detailing weather corresponding to place in point.
+Email application that allows a user to subscribe and then later gets sent emails detailing weather corresponding to place in point using bottle and WSGIServer.
+(For beginner)

 1. To run the app use
    First download modules needed for app can be found on requirements.txt